Lesbian and Gay Community Services Center, Inc.

 What are our strategies for making this happen?

-Our multi-service Center achieves our goals through strategic, quality programs and services in areas such as HIV and AIDS prevention and support; drug and alcohol use treatment; smoking cessation; family support and planning; youth leadership and much more.
+Our multi-service Center achieves our goals through strategic, quality programs and services in areas such as HIV and AIDS prevention and support; substance use treatment; mental health counseling; family support and planning; youth leadership; economic empowerment; case management; and much more.
 These programs are designed to address the health disparities and information/support gaps that many LGBT individuals face.

 What are the organization's capabilities for doing this?